climate-you/climate/instructions.md

 ## Key design decisions and rationale**

+- Conda environment is set up on user workstation (running MacOS)
+- Account is set up with CDS
 - Using **Open-Meteo ERA5** archive for precompute because CDS/ERA5 direct queries were slow and error-prone (CDS “no space left on device”, job failures).
 Open-Meteo is fast but rate-limited (429).
 - Precompute city history to avoid live heavy queries and to support many users.
 - Live Open-Meteo only for “fresh” windows (current temp, last week/month).